Special Program in Law

 SPinL Council

-Composed of 2 volunteers from Sophomore, Junior and Senior classes and facilitators for the Freshman Class, to provide advice to the Pre-Law Advisor, meeting with him or her at least one time each semester.
+Composed of 2 elected volunteers from Sophomore, Junior and Senior classes and facilitators for the First Year Class, to provide advice to the Office of Pre-Professional Advising, meeting with the staff at least once each semester.
+Serving on the SPinL Council can satisfy the “service” expectation for the program.